United States foreign aid

-United States foreign aid, also known as US foreign assistance, consists of a variety of tangible and intangible forms of assistance the United States gives to other countries.
-Foreign aid is used to support American national security and commercial interests and can also be distributed for humanitarian reasons.
-Aid is financed from US taxpayers and other revenue sources that Congress appropriates annually through the United States budget process.
-It is dispersed through "over 20 U.S. government agencies that manage foreign assistance programs", although about half of all economic assistance is channeled through the United States Agency for International Development (USAID).
+The United States government provides tangible and intangible varieties of aid or assistance to several foreign countries and organizations.
+While this aid is primarily distributed with the goal of advancing the country's national security and commercial interests, it has also bolstered humanitarian causes around the world.
+The funding for these foreign aid programs comes from American taxpayers and other appropriated revenue sources as assessed by Congress on an annual basis through the United States budget process.
+It is dispersed through "over 20 U.S. government agencies that manage foreign assistance programs," although about half of all economic assistance is channeled through the United States Agency for International Development (USAID).